yangxu-fudan/yangxu-fudan.github.io/index.md

 <br />

-My research interests include software-defined networks, data center networks, network function virtualization, and network security.
+My research interests include distributed machine learning, edge computing, software-defined networks, data center networks, network function virtualization, and network security.
 I have published about 80 journal and conference papers and holds more than 10 U.S. and international granted patents on various aspects of networking and computing.
 I served as a TPC member for many international conferences, as an Editor for the Journal of Network and Computer Applications (Elsevier), and as a Guest Editor for the IEEE Journal on Selected Areas in Communications–Special Series on Network Softwarization & Enablers and Wiley Security and Communication Networks Journal–Special Issue on Network Security and Management in SDN.

 <br />